-The fantastic musical duo Ben + Vesper have joined us with this mesmerizing song in response to the theme of “memory” and Ecclesiastes 1:5-7:
+The fantastic musical duo Ben + Vesper created mesmerizing song in response to the theme of “Memory” from Ecclesiastes 1:5-7.

 Ben + Vesper are that musical married couple from NJ who are dually described as “lightly entwined earthbound angels” and “two Disneyfied hyenas yowling at each other.”
 Since joining up with the Sounds Familyre record label in 2005, Ben + Vesper have released four albums while performing and collaborating with the likes of Sufjan Stevens, Daniel Smith (Danielson), Kurt Weisman (Feathers) and Chris Weisman (Happy Birthday), John Mosloskie and Steve Oyola (Holler, Wild Rose!) and Nick Shopa (Papertwin).
 As a band, Ben + Vesper is a wide musical spectrum, and such versatility on stage and in the studio comes from their love of working with musicians from different genres and backgrounds, while Ben + Vesper’s vocals remain always at the helm.